Daveed Diggs

 Daveed Daniele Diggs (born January 24, 1982) is an American actor, rapper, and singer-songwriter.
-He is the vocalist of the experimental hip hop group Clipping, and in 2015, he originated the dual roles of Marquis de Lafayette and Thomas Jefferson in the musical Hamilton, for which he won a 2016 Tony Award for Best Actor in a Featured Role in a Musical.
+He is the vocalist of the experimental hip hop group Clipping.
+In 2015, he originated the dual roles of Marquis de Lafayette and Thomas Jefferson in the musical Hamilton, for which he won a 2016 Tony Award for Best Actor in a Featured Role in a Musical.
 Along with the main cast of Hamilton, he was awarded a Grammy Award for Best Musical Theater Album in the same year.